X

 News and Alerts

-Top Fantasy Football Rookie Handcuff Running Backs and Zero-RB Targets (2025)
+Top Fantasy Football Rookie Handcuff Running Backs and Zero RB Targets (2025)

 Cam Skattebo - College Football Rankings, NCAA CFB DFS Lineup Picks

-Dan's top rookie running back Zero-RB targets and fantasy football handcuffs for 2025.
+Dan's top rookie running back Zero RB targets and fantasy football handcuffs for 2025.
 His draft sleepers for first-year players, including Cam Skattebo and more.

 There are many ways to build a fantasy football team through the draft.
-And while there is no guaranteed way to win your league, one very popular strategy that has had success over the years is the Zero-RB strategy.
+And while there is no guaranteed way to win your league, one very popular strategy that has had success over the years is the Zero RB strategy.

 In this strategy, fantasy managers punt the running back position until the later rounds to ensure they are loaded up at quarterback, wide receiver, and tight end.
-With this strategy, you need to hit on running backs carving out secondary roles in the offense, or on running backs that become starters due to an injury ahead of them in the backfield.
+With this strategy, you need to hit on running backs carving out secondary roles in the offense, or running backs who become starters due to an injury ahead of them in the backfield.

-So, who are some of the rookies we can target in drafts that fit the Zero-RB strategy in 2025?
+So, who are some of the rookies we can target in drafts that fit the Zero RB strategy in 2025?
 Read below to find out.

 Be sure to check all of our fantasy football rankings for 2025: